soasme/beanstalk-clj/doc/intro.md

 bind 4 0.0.0.0:11300
 ```

-To use `beanstalk-clj` we have to use the library and set up
+To use `beanstalk-clj` we have to use the library first and set up
-a connection to an (already running) beanstalkd server.
+a connection to an already running beanstalkd server.

 ```clj
 (use 'beanstalk-clj)